 CPM – Corporate Performance Management

-CPM systems have the primary objective of assisting an organization in executing its goals and plans by providing insight into various planning processes.
+Corporate performance management systems have the primary objective of assisting an organization in executing its goals and plans by providing insight into various planning processes.
 It does this by collecting data from various systems across an organization and monitoring the business’s performance and adherence to its plans.

 The goal of a CPM is to provide insight through planning processes like budgeting and FP&A, and a CPM is typically aligned with the various finance functions of an organization.
-It is important to note that a CPM system is separate from the term “CPM,” which has become associated with a set of best practices that includes the creation of a business model, budgeting, planning, forecasting, and monitoring results.
+It is important to note that a CPM system is separate from the term “CPM,” which has become associated with a set of best practices that includes the creation of a business model, budgeting, planning, forecasting and monitoring results.

 How Does a CPM System Work?

-A CPM system integrates various financial information, which includes details from financial statements, budget data, and forecasting data.
+A CPM software integrates various financial information, which includes details from financial statements, budget data, and forecasting data.
 It takes this data and compiles it into relevant information to assess the performance of various business processes.